-A cliché is an expression or idea which has become overused to the point of losing its original meaning or effect, even to the point of being trite or irritating, especially when at some earlier time it was meaningful or novel.
-By definition its annoying.
+By definition, a cliché is an expression or idea which has become overused to the point of losing its original meaning or effect, even to the point of being trite or irritating, especially when at some earlier time it was meaningful or novel.
 We use clichés when we don’t know how else to describe something or, to be honest, when we’re feeling lazy.

 Clichés have their place and time but don’t get so comfortable that you rely solely on them to get your point across.
 Using too many can hurt your credibility as a marketer, writer, or manager.
-Here is a list of clichés that I hear (or use) on a regular basis:
+Here is a list of clichés that we hear on a regular basis:

 - Circle back

 - Touch base